huaminghuangtw/Evergreen-Notes/Permanent-Notes/Work hard.md

 ---

-Working hard for something we don't care about is called **stress**.
+Working hard for something we don’t care about is called **stress**.
 Working hard for something we love is called **passion**.

 ---

- Assiduity: Sit down and do it until it's done.
+ Assiduity: Sit down and do it until it’s done.

 ---